rust-lang/rust/src/doc/rustc-dev-guide/src/building/bootstrapping.md

   tests.
 You shouldn't need to use this, use `test` instead (without arguments).
 - `./x.py build --stage 0 compiler/rustc` builds the compiler, but does not build
   libstd or even libcore.
-Most of the time, you'll want `./x.py build library/std` instead, which allows compiling programs without needing to define lang items.
+Most of the time, you'll want `./x.py build library` instead, which allows compiling programs without needing to define lang items.

 ### Building vs. running